Amanda Weltman

 Amanda Weltman (born 1979) is a South African theoretical physicist.
-She is best known for co-authoring a series of papers proposing "chameleon gravity" to explain the existence of dark energy.
-She is currently a professor and South African Research Chair at the University of Cape Town.
+She co-authored a series of papers proposing "chameleon gravity" to explain the existence of dark energy.
+She is a professor and South African Research Chair at the University of Cape Town.

 Education and early research

-Amanda Weltman was first drawn to physics while she was an undergraduate student at the University of Cape Town.
+Amanda Weltman was drawn to physics while she was an undergraduate student at the University of Cape Town.
 Describing her attraction to being a physicist, she stated that "understanding the way the Universe worked was just about the coolest job anyone could have."

-In 2007, Weltman completed her Ph.D in theoretical physics at Columbia University in New York.
+In 2007, Weltman completed her Ph.D. in theoretical physics at Columbia University in New York.
 She was supervised by theoretical physicist Brian Greene.
-She also did post-doctoral research at the University of Cambridge as part of the Centre for Theoretical Cosmology run by physicist Stephen Hawking.
-She is currently director of the High Energy Physics, Cosmology and Astrophysics Theory (HEPCAT) group which she founded in 2018.
+She also did post-doctoral research at the University of Cambridge as part of the Centre for Theoretical Cosmology founded by physicist Stephen Hawking.

 Personal life

 Weltman was born in 1979 in Cape Cod, Massachusetts, and moved to South Africa with her parents when she was two months old.
 She spent her childhood in Johannesburg and Cape Town.
 She was a competitive gymnast as a child.

-As of 2013, she lives with her husband Jeff Murugan, who is a string theorist at the same university.
-She met him in 1997, and has three children with him.
-She has stated that she was glad to be brought up in a family without gender stereotypes, and that barriers that female scientists faced were particularly harmful when they occurred in the form of stereotypes that children were exposed to.
+As of 2013, she lives with her husband, Jeff Murugan, who is a string theorist at the same university.
+They met in 1997 and have three children.
+She has stated that she was glad to be brought up in a family largely uninfluenced by gender stereotypes, noting that exposure to gender stereotypes in adolescence is frequently a barrier for young girls from pursuing science.